Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 of all logs, which is several terabytes of data at minimum.

-The fundamental purpose for publishing TLS certificates is to allow site operators to identify and and revoke those certificates which are mis-issued.
+The fundamental purpose for publishing TLS certificates is to allow site operators to identify and revoke those certificates which are mis-issued.
 However, revocation systems have historically been plagued by a requirement to "fail open".
 That is, revocation checks would stop being enforced in certain (often, easily engineered) scenarios.
 For example, if the server didn't proactively